 What about the payor's side?
 Historically, punitive damages paid to private parties are deductible.
 Nonetheless, there seems to be recurring confusion about this topic, with business people, and even some tax practitioners.
 I do not know why.
 After all, there is plenty of authority.
-The IRS ruled that liquidated damages paid under the Fair Labor Standards Act are deductible as business expenses.3 The Tax Court held that liquidated damages paid under the Age Discrimination in Employment Act and the Fair Labor Standards Act are also deductible.4 As long as punitive damages are paid or incurred by a taxpayer in the ordinary conduct of its business, they will be deductible.5
+The IRS ruled that liquidated damages paid under the Fair Labor Standards Act are deductible as business expenses.3 The Tax Court held that liquidated damages paid under the Kair Labor Standards Act are also deductible.4 As long as punitive damages are paid or incurred by a taxpayer in the ordinary conduct of its business, they will be deductible.5

 There are some limitations, however.
-In an antitrust context, there is a statutory rule denying a deduction for two-thirds of the damages paid pursuant to a treble damage antitrust suit, if certain conditions are met.6 The deduction for two-thirds of the payment (in effect, the trebled portion), is disallowed only where there is a conviction in a related criminal proceeding, or a plea of guilty or nolo contendere.
-The Senate Finance Com-
+In an antitrust context, there is a statutory rule denying a deduction for two-thirds of the damages paid pursuant to a treble-damage antitrust suit, if certain conditions are met.6 The deduction for two-thirds of the payment (in effect, the trebled portion), is disallowed only where there is a conviction in a related criminal proceeding, or a plea of guilty or nolo contendere.
+The Senate Finance Committee Report to this provision (enacted in 1969), is crystal clear as to what Congress then meant: